OUR MOVE TO CO-EDUCATION

 How many male staff do you have and do you need more?

-We have many male teachers across Prep and Senior, and male support staff too.
+We have many male teachers across the school, and male support staff too.

 Where are male boarders going to sleep?